aws-samples/serverless-patterns/eventbridge-scheduled-lambda-cdk-typescript/README.md

 ## How it works

-After the deployment is complete the lambda function will run on interval of minutes you passed as --context.
+After the deployment is complete, the Lambda function will run on an interval of minutes you passed as --context.
-You can check the lambda configuration / environment variables you can also see the lambda trigger
+You can check the Lambda configuration / environment variables.
+You can also see the Lambda trigger.

 ![Lambda Config](lambda_config.png)

-on the monitor tab / Logs you can see recent invocations inteval
+On the monitor tab / Logs, you can see recent invocations inteval:

 ![interval](interval.png)

-On View logs in CloudWatch you can see the lambda output as defined in our lambda code using: console.log("This function runs every " + interval_in_minutes + " minutes")
+On View logs in CloudWatch, you can see the Lambda output as defined in our Lambda code using: console.log("This function runs every " + interval_in_minutes + " minutes")

 ![view logs](viewlogsincloudwatch.png)

 ## Testing

-check the Lambda logs.
+Check the Lambda logs.
 You should see the following message in the log:
 "This function runs every x minutes"

 ![cloudwatch](cloudwatchlogs.png)